thelondonsmiths/Solex_ser_recon_EN/README.md

 If the "Save clahe.png only" box is checked, then only the png image with Contrast Limited Adaptive Histogram Equalization will be saved.
 This is typically the most useful output file for stacking purposes.
+"Save protus.png only" works the same way (protus images are typically better without any transversalium correction).

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
 This feature is particularly helpful for stacking frames (which typically require them to all be the same dimensions) and creating animations and mosaics.